AdobeDocs/target-dev.en/help/dev/patterns/Initialize-sdks.md

 **Actions**

-Use `targetPageParams()` function to set all the required data that needs to be sent to [!DNL Target].
+Use `targetPageParams()` function to set all the required data that must be sent to [!DNL Target].

 +++

 [Return to the diagram at the top of this page.](#diagram)

-## 1.16: Load the Target Web SDK {#web}
+## 1.16: Load at.js {#web}

-This step ensures that the Web SDK library is loaded and initialized.
+This step ensures that the at.js SDK library is loaded and initialized.

 +++See details